thonnysee/ros_example_numbers/README.md

 ## Note on nodes

-If you are adding scripts to the nodes you need to create a new directory inside src/awesome_package/ called **scripts** in this new directory you will add python scripts for the package.
-Also after creating them make them executables with the chmod command:
+If you are adding python scripts to the nodes you need to create a new directory inside src/awesome_package/ called **scripts**.
+Also after creating them, make them executables with the chmod command:

 ```cmd
 chmod +x my_new_script.py